The Open Bridges Campaign

 The new CCI RCFE rate (between HCBS High and Institutionalized) would pay for a RCFE's "assisted living" expenses and the senior's Supplemental Security Income contribution (approximately $1,014/month for a RCFE) would pay for "room and board" costs.

-Adding a RCFE rate category to CCI is also a policy recommendation in a UC Berkeley/SCAN research report (p.
+Adding a RCFE rate category to CCI is supported by the California Collaborative for Long Term Support and Services and is also a policy recommendation in a UC Berkeley/SCAN research report (p.
 13 and 16) about barriers to SNF diversion/transition in California.

 CCI Categories of Aid:

 Institutionalized: Members with a Long Term Care aid category or residing in a nursing facility for 90 days or more